How to improve your dunning emails for subscription billing

-Recurly software uses card updates and automatic retries to recover revenue without intervention by merchants or customers.
+Recurly software decreases involuntary churn by using credit card updates and automatic retries to recover revenue without intervention by merchants or customers.
 Recurly recovers an average of 7% of your customer revenue with automatic card updates and automatic retries.

 Here’s how to customize your dunning emails so you can recover more revenue and prevent customer churn.